 Merchant Words collects data from over 1 billion actual Amazon searches around the world.
 All of their keyword data comes directly from shopper searches in the Amazon search bar.

-It calculates volume using their proprietary algorithm that takes into account site-wide Amazon traffic, search ranking, and current and historical search trends.
+It calculates volume using a proprietary algorithm that takes into account site-wide Amazon traffic, search ranking, and current and historical search trends.

 You can test out Merchant Words for free with a limited amount of keywords.

-What it can tell you is if a keyword is popular on Pinterest and if there are any other keywords that you should consider on the long-tail of your seed keyword.
+What it can tell you is if a keyword is popular on Pinterest and if there are any other long-tail keywords that you should consider.

 Keyword.Guru collates results from top search engines (Google, Yahoo, Bing) and ecommerce sites (Amazon, eBay).